Energy policy of the United Kingdom: Coal

 In November 2015, it was announced by the UK Government that all coal fired power stations would be closed by 2025.

 Ironbridge ceased operations in late 2015.
 Then in 2016, three power stations closed at Rugeley, Ferrybridge and Longannet.
 Eggborough closed in 2018 and has been granted consent to convert into a gas fired power station.
 Lynemouth power station was converted to run on biomass in 2018 and Uskmouth is being converted.
 It has been announced that Cottam will close in 2019 and Kilroot will also close imminently.

 In May 2016, for the first time solar power produced more electricity than coal, producing 1.33TWh over the month compared to 0.9TWh from coal.
 On 21 April 2017, for the first time since the 19th century, the UK had a 24-hour period without any generation from coal power.
 As of 2018, the use of coal power is decreasing to historic lows not seen since before the Industrial Revolution.
 Coal supplied 5.4% of UK electricity in 2018, down from 7% in 2017, 9% in 2016, 23% in 2015 and 30% in 2014.

+In September 2024, the UK's last coal-fired power station, Ratcliffe on Soar in Nottinghamshire, closed, marking the end of an era in British energy policy.